joseluistello/Old-portfolio-v2/_posts/2021-07-09-data-analysis-process.md

 ### Welcome 👋

-There's a [famous letter](https://www.espn.com/pdf/2016/0406/nba_hinkie_redact.pdf) writted by Samuel Hinkie.
-In that letter, Samuel talks about his journey serving the Sixers.
-Magnificent references were written but there is one that I love on Seth Klarman and his approach at Baupost Group:
+There is a [famous letter](https://www.espn.com/pdf/2016/0406/nba_hinkie_redact.pdf) by Samuel Hinkie where he talks about his journey serving the Sixers.
+He wrote magnificent references, but there is one that I love on Seth Klarman and his approach at Baupost Group:

-> **It isn’t the only way of thinking, but it’s how we approach it.**
+> **"It isn’t the only way of thinking, but it’s how we approach it."**

-Those words describe a lot this post.
-The way I see structures, data analysis and problem solving are not unique but it's how I approach it.
+Those words describe this post.
+The way I see structures, data analysis, and problem-solving are not unique, but it's how I approach it.

- *I hope you enjoy it*
+ ###### *I hope you enjoy it*

 #### Thinking about thinking

-There are different methods to attack a problem usually called mental models.
-This models are abstractions of how we see something.
-Usually start as an assumption until knowledge and experience transform them into a tool of thinking that humans have made to approach solutions.
+There are different methods to attack a problem, usually called mental models.
+These models are abstractions of how we see something.
+Usually, start as an assumption until knowledge and experience transform them into a tool of thinking that humans have made to approach solutions.

-#### Reductionism 💡

-An example could be Elon Musk and the *first principles*.

-> First Principles consist in break a whole problem into small parts.
-This approach helps Elon back then in the early years when he creates a cheaper and more accessible rocket compared to the Russians.
-First principles can be classified as a reductionist method.
+An example could be Elon Musk and the *first-principles*.
+This mental model consists of breaking a whole problem into small parts.
+The first principles [helped Elon](https://www.youtube.com/watch?v=NV3sBlRgzTI) back then in the early years when he creates a cheaper and more accessible rocket.

-Reductionist
+First-principles it's classified as a method of a reductionist nature.

+> Reductionism is any of several related philosophical ideas regarding the associations between phenomena, which can be described in terms of other simpler or more fundamental phenomena.
+It is also described as an intellectual and philosophical position that interprets a complex system as the sum of its parts.

 I'm a big fan of reductionist thinking.
 We can adopt it when we are study statistical models.
 It is helpful to see each part of a linear regression and how [it's composed](https://www.youtube.com/watch?v=nk2CQITm_eo).